-For the Fall semester, less that 20% of MATC's classes will be taught fully in person.
+For the Spring semester, less than 20% of MATC's classes will be taught fully in person.
 Only those employees needed to serve students or perform other essential on-campus functions will work on site.
 Other employees will continue to work remotely.
 Building occupancy will be limited throughout the semester to reduce close physical proximity, density, and in-person interactions.
 All MATC buildings will remain closed to the general public, except as outlined in a few special circumstances explained elsewhere in this document.

-Throughout the Fall semester, building occupants will be limited to 1) students scheduled for in-person instruction, 2) employees assigned to on-campus duties through rotating schedules, 3) a limited number of campus visitors, such as individuals interested in enrolling in courses and seeking MATC services, and 4) contractors and vendors necessary to maintain campus operations.
+Throughout the Spring semester, building occupants will be limited to 1) students scheduled for in-person instruction, 2) employees assigned to on-campus duties through rotating schedules, 3) a limited number of campus visitors, such as individuals interested in enrolling in courses and seeking MATC services, and 4) contractors and vendors necessary to maintain campus operations.

-Campus entrances will be monitored by Occupancy Clerks to control access into the campus and to enforce entry and PPE protocols.
+STORMER SAFE + READY Milwaukee Area Technical College Comprehensive Health & Safety Plan page 12 Campus entrances will be monitored by Occupancy Clerks to control access into the campus and to enforce entry and PPE protocols.